Mecademic/mecademicpy/README.md

 Although raw numerical response codes can also be used, it is recommended to use the named aliases provided in `mx_robot_def.py` for clarity.

 ### Waiting for specific robot message
 The robot API method `GetInterruptableEvent()` creates a "waitable event".
-This an object that contains a "wait" function that will block the Python application execution until the robot sends the expected message (or until timeout).
+This object contains a "wait" function that will block the Python application execution until the robot sends the expected message (or until timeout).
 This event object can optionally get interrupted (throw InterruptException) in case the robot encounters an error or in case motion gets cleared.

 Note that the robot API also contains other "wait" methods for various common conditions, like WaitActivated, WaitMotionPaused, WaitIdle, WaitHoldingPart, etc.